 I have a problem with money.
-I spend too little of it.
+I spend too little of it on the things that I actually care about.

 My relationship with money is something that I inherited from my parents and my family.